emrgnt-cmplxty/fermi/docs/0.old/faq/technical-faq.md

-### How does Axion's design compare to Polkadot? {#how-does-nears-design-compare-to-polkadot}
+### How does Fermi's design compare to Polkadot? {#how-does-nears-design-compare-to-polkadot}
 *Last updated: 20200103*

 The main difference is that in Polkadot every application needs to have its own blockchain (which is pretty hard to launch) and there are only 32 slots (up to 100 later).
-Whereas in Axion it's straightforward to launch an app (you can try it on testnet now - https://near.dev/) and there is no limit on how many apps.
+Whereas in Fermi it's straightforward to launch an app (you can try it on testnet now - https://near.dev/) and there is no limit on how many apps.
 Additionally, there are a bunch of consensus, security, staking, economics, smart contracting differences on top of it but they won't fit here.

 The other major difference is our focus on user and developer experience - we are really trying to make it easy for non-crypto ppl to build stuff.
-We measure ourselves based on how easy it is to start using apps on Axion by folks who never owned crypto for example.
+We measure ourselves based on how easy it is to start using apps on Fermi by folks who never owned crypto for example.

 ## Asynchronous System Questions {#asynchronous-system-questions}

-### How does Atomicity work on Axion? {#how-does-atomicity-work-on-near}
+### How does Atomicity work on Fermi? {#how-does-atomicity-work-on-near}
 *Last Updated: 20200625*

 Atomicity is more complex in an asynchronous system.
 We’re still figuring it out a bit since you have to see how the system is actually used before designing this appropriately.

-Axion is expected to bundle things into a Safe, which is sort of like that, but it hasn’t been implemented that since first there needs to be proven demand for it.
+Fermi is expected to bundle things into a Safe, which is sort of like that, but it hasn’t been implemented that since first there needs to be proven demand for it.

 >Got a question?